-Physical Technical Tactical Psychological

-Coordination & Balance Dribbling Attacking Principles Competitiveness

-Speed & Endurance Receiving Defending Principles Discipline

-Acceleration/Deceleration Short Passing Decision Making Respect

-Agility Long Passing Systems of Play Commitment

-Strength Shooting Concentration

-Enduance Heading

-Tackling

-1v1 defending
+Physical Technical Tactical Psychological Coordination & Balance Dribbling Attacking Competitiveness Speed & Endurance Receiving Principles Discipline Acceleration/Deceleration Short Passing Defending Respect Agility Long Passing Principles Decision Commitment Strength Shooting Making Systems of Concentration Endurance Heading Play Tackling 1v1 defending

-\The information in this table may be amended at any time at the discretion of the BUSA Director staff
+The information in this table may be amended at any time at the discretion of the BUSA Director staff

-Stage 1 Stage 2 Stage 3 Age Groups U8 - U12 (7v7 & 9v9) U13 - U14 (11v11) U15 - U18 (11v11) Development Focus Learning to Train Training to Compete Competing to Win Training Objective Technical development and basic tactical understanding (decision making with and without the ball) to create the BUSA style of play. (pg.8) Technical development for larger field.
-Tactical understanding of 1-a-side soccer; Maintain the BUSA style if play within a competitive framework.
-Transition period into playing to win; Playing to win in the oldest age groups; U16-U18, style of lay reflective of ability level.
-Training Per Week 2-3 3 3-4 Elemental Focus Physical: Basic movement patterns and coordination; developing overall athletic ability.
-Technical: Fundamental skill development; small sided game skills.
-Tactical: Basic tactical concepts; decision making in small sided game scenarios.
-Psychosocial: Respect - getting along with teammates, communicating with coaches, referees, etc. Discipline - Players begin learning the details, not matter how small, are important.
-Competitiveness - understanding the role of adversity in athletics and that effort to overcome the adversity is what is valued.
-Physical: Advanced movement techniques; elevated endurance requirements for 11-a-side soccer.
+Stage 1 Stage 2 Stage 3 Age Groups U8 - U12 (7v7 & 9v9) U12 - U14 (11v11) U15 - U18 (11v11) Development Focus Learning to Train Training to Compete Competing to Win Training Objective Technical development and basic tactical understanding (decision making with and without the ball) to create the BUSA style of play. (pg.8) 2-3 Technical development for larger field.
+Tactical understanding of 1- a-side soccer; Maintain the BUSA style if play within a competitive framework.
+2-3 Transition period into playing to win; Playing to win in the oldest age groups; U16-U18, style of lay reflective of ability level.
+2-3 Elemental Focus Physical:Basic movement patterns and coordination; developing overall athletic ability.Technical:Fundamental skill development; small sided game skills.Tactical:Basic tactical concepts; decision making in small sided game scenarios.Psychosocial:Respect - getting along with teammates, communicating with coaches, referees, etc.Discipline - Players begin learning the details, not matter how small, are important.Competitiveness - understanding the role of adversity in athletics and that effort to overcome the adversity is what is valued. endurance requirements for 11-a-side soccer.
 Technical: Refinement of techniques; skill development for 11-a-side soccer; higher level skills.
 Tactical: 11-a-side tactics introduced and higher level of thinking taught and expected.
 Psychosocial: Respect - players continue learning how to communicate with coaches, teammates, referees, and opponents.
 Discipline - players learn the connection of discipline to success.
 Competitiveness - players continue seeing the value in adversity and learning how to respond to it.
 Physical: Refinements of movement techniques; Improving fitness levels for peak match performance.
 Technical: Skill development through functional training.
 Tactical: Understanding and application of team tactics to win games including playing different formations and styles of play.
 Psychosocial: Respect - Players know/learn how to communicate with coach, referees, each other.
 Discipline - players continue learning & understanding the connection of discipline.
 Competitiveness - knowing that adversity is a prelude to greatness; seeking out challenges.
 Playing Time Estimates Approximately 50% throughout the season.
-Attitude and effort will effect playing time.
-Approximately 30% throughout the season; Players must begin to value their performance and learn how to elevate it Attitude and effort will effect playing time.
+Attitude and effort will affect playing time.
+Approximately 30% throughout the season; Players must begin to value their performance and learn how to elevate it Attitude and effort will affect playing time.
 Merit based - quality of performance, attitude, and effort all effect playing time.
-(D1 team and higher) Player Evaluations 2 per year - fall and soring.
-2 per year - fall and spring.
-Players begin learning how to evaluate their own performance.
-Ongoing throughout the year; players are expected to recognize quality in performance.
+(D1 team and higher) Player Evaluations 1 per year 1 per year - Players begin learning how to evaluate their own performance.
+One per year and ongoing throughout the year; players are expected to recognize quality in performance.